 Breakfast: Porridge, Eggs, sausage, bacon and tomato

-Camp lunch : Chicken or vegetable soup, Bread, pancakes Cheese, tinned fish, jam, peanut butter.
-A Salad of tomatoes, cucumber, carrots, onion Tea, coffee, drinking chocolate, soup
+Camp lunch: Chicken or vegetable soup, bread, pancakes, cheese, tinned fish, jam, peanut butter.
+A Salad of tomatoes, cucumber, carrots, onion.
+Tea, coffee, drinking chocolate and soup

-Afternoon tea : Peanuts, popcorn, cake, biscuits, Tea, coffee, drinking chocolate, soup
+Afternoon tea: Peanuts, popcorn, cake, biscuits, tea, coffee, drinking chocolate and soup

-Dinner : Chicken or vegetable soup , Chicken, beef or fish, roasted or prepared in a sauce.
-Fresh vegetables from carrots, beans, peas, peppers, tomatoes, Potatoes, pasta, rice.
-Fruit salad, pancakes, biscuits, Tea, coffee, drinking chocolate.
+Dinner: Chicken or vegetable soup , chicken, beef or fish, roasted or prepared in a sauce.
+Fresh vegetables including carrots, beans, peas, peppers, tomatoes and potatoes, together with pasta, rice.
+Fruit salad, pancakes, biscuits, tea, coffee and drinking chocolate.